MangelMaxime/Nacara/docs/content/plugins/highlight/treesitter.md

     |> Theme.register theme
 ```

-That is the whole of it for most sites: **twelve languages come inside the package**, and nothing is
-compiled to colour any of them.
+**Twelve languages come inside the package**, and nothing is compiled to colour them.

-The parser itself is native, and nobody publishes a build of tree-sitter that can load a grammar
-compiled to wasm, so Nacara publishes one per platform.
-The first build on a machine fetches the
+The parser is native, and Nacara publishes one build per platform.
+The first build on a machine
-pair it needs - about 8 MB, kept in `~/.cache/nacara` and shared by every site you build there.
+fetches the pair it needs - about 8 MB, kept in `~/.cache/nacara` and shared by every site built
+there.

 | | |
 |---|---|